 With so many channels to reach your customer, which one is best for you?

 Once we know pretty much everything there is to know about our target customer, we can shift focus to our marketing strategy.
+You want to choose marketing strategies that equal positive conversion rates.
 What channels should you use to grab the attention of your customer demographic?
 Some of the key marketing channels include:

 Finding the optimal mix of these advertising tools depends 100% on your customer segment as well as your product type.
 For example, a SaaS product targeting millennials will require an entirely different marketing strategy than an e-commerce physical product targeting baby boomers.
 Perhaps that should be a post on its own for another day!